 What‘s covered on this course?

 RYA Yachtmaster Skipper Theory:

 You’ll begin the course by spending 6 days in our Gibraltar classroom learning advanced navigational and meteorology.
 Consideration for potential issues associated with longer passages - including appropriate management of all aspects of your yacht to maximise crew comfort and safety.
-At the end of the this 40 hour course you will be well prepared to take the RYA coastal Skipper theory tests.
+At the end of the this 40 hour training course you will be well prepared to take the RYA coastal Skipper theory tests.
 You will need to bring a notepad, a 2B pencil, a rubber and a pen with you.